 There are a large number of things your first pages need to accomplish – far too many to cover in one article.
 But the more of these things you can bring out, the better the chance that a reader, exec or rep will get from page 10 to page 110.

-Don’t miss Danny’s webinar on Wednesday, March 13th at 1:00 PM PST – Make Your First 10 Pages Shine!
+Get Danny’s webinar from The Writers Store – Make Your First 10 Pages Shine!

 At a Glance

 - Enjoy this live webinar providing instruction on the elements necessary to grab a reader in the first 10 pages